top of page

 Directed by Elizabeth Newman

-12 June 2024
+Review: 12 June 2024 | Royal Lyceum Theatre, Edinburgh

 Standing in her kitchen, peeling potatoes to make her husbands tea, middle-aged housewife Shirley wonders just how she got there.
 Unappreciated, bored and so lonely that she speaks to the wall, Shirley's domestic life is not what she imagined it would be.
 When did she lose herself?
 What happened to fun, bubbly Shirley Valentine?
 And what will she do when she gets the opportunity to run off to Greece with a friend?

 I went into this play blind: I've never seen the iconic film and I purposefully didn't read into the plot beforehand.
 But it's a beautiful study of what happens when life becomes unsatisfying and a decision needs to be made.
 To stay safe but unfulfilled, or to take a risk?
 The protagonist may be a 42 year old Liverpudlian woman, but her plight is surely relatable to many.
-Shirley is a fantastic character and through Sally Reid she becomes a warm and delightful storyteller.
+Shirley is a fantastic character and through Sally Reid she is a warm and delightful storyteller.

 Sally Reid in Shirley Valentine